 The mayoral authorities received £630 million in adult education funding in the first wave of skills devolution in 2019.
 The move was welcomed as a serious attempt to give adult education funding more local discretion and flexibility.
 This has required more local conversations to agree the right balance of provision.
 There is a view that it could change the relative stability in funding and policy direction that has been a major part of ACE’s success over the past decade.

-Overall funding for adult learning nationally has between 2009/10 and 2018/19, which has affected all ACE, and other adult learning providers.
+Overall funding for adult learning nationally has reduced by 47 per cent between 2009/10 and 2018/19, which has affected all ACE, and other adult learning providers.
 According to the 2019 Learning and Work Institute analysis, this has coincided with adult learner numbers falling by 3.8 million in the last decade.

 On top of these funding cuts to adult learning, councils have experienced a 40 per cent reduction in government funding since 2010.
 Despite this, they continue to run successful programmes of adult education provision, with ACE learner numbers declining at a slower rate than in FE colleges – and even increasing for Level 4 (higher technical qualifications, such as higher apprenticeships) and ESOL courses.
 Learner satisfaction with ACE services remains higher than for any other part of the FE sector.

 In spending their allocation, councils and combined authorities are expected to maintain a clear line of sight between government policy and regional and local adult education service plans and cannot go over budget.
 ACE services have managed to do this with great success, despite a steady reduction in funding.

 Following a recommendation made in ‘New challenges, new chances’ (2011), New Directions College, the learning and employment service for Reading, set up a community learning trust (Reading Community Learning Network) to support joint curriculum planning and delivery with strategic partners from the public, community and voluntary sectors, to ensure the service’s community learning offer meets local priorities.